Esri/idp/Documentation/OpenID/Azure Entra ID.md

  - Select Configure login, next to your OpenID connect login registration.
  - Enable the option: Use PKCE enhanced Authorization Code Flow and select Save.

+> [!NOTE]
+> If you disable the *Use PKCE enhanced Authorization Code Flow* option in ArcGIS, you must switch your platform, for the Azure app registration, back to Web.

 # Troubleshoot OpenID Connect login issues

 ### Verify the Azure app client secret